sdrum01/SC_Language_Edit/README.md

 ################ HISTORY ###############

 V1.0.1.2
-First Release
+- First Release

 V 1.0.2.1
-Drag'n'Drop possible of files from filemanager
+- Drag'n'Drop possible of files from filemanager

 V1.2.1.0  13/09/22
-possible to Export and Import translated files from/to CSV, small cleanup and bugfixes
+- possible to Export and Import translated files from/to CSV,
+- small cleanup and bugfixes

+V1.2.3.0
+- Parameter
+    if=<IMPORTFILE.lng>
+    ef=<EXPORTFILE.csv>
+  will convert the languagefile per commandline and save it to exportfilename
+- Logfile will be written